iszczesniak/cpp/containers/index.md

 destroy the order of elements, and make the container inconsistent.
 For this reason, the type of the elements stored is made const.

+If we want to modify an element, then we have to remove the element first, and insert a new element with a different value next.

 {% highlight c++ %}
 {% include_relative set.cc %}
 {% endhighlight %}